jdudmesh/gomon/README.md

 - Fire a page reload in the browser on hard or soft restart using SSE
 - Implements a Web UI which displays and can search console logs with history
 - prestart - run a list of tasks before running the main entrypoint e.g. `go generate`
+- proxy only - if you're running your project in a debugger you can run the proxy only so that downstream proxies (e.g. caddy) aren't broken

 ## UI Screenshot